 Call handlers and emergency medical dispatchers have to work under great pressure, multi-tasking and making vital decisions in life-or-death emergencies.

-In some ambulance trusts the roles of call handler and emergency medical dispatcher are combined.
+In some ambulance trusts, they combine the roles of call handler and emergency medical dispatcher.

 Using their training, the dispatchers ask questions, known as a triage system, designed to assess which type of medical response is sent.